How to talk to children and young people about sexual abuse and exploitation

 How to talk to children about staying safe online

-The NSPCC has some excellent advice about how to talk to children about their use of the internet and the risks it poses, as well as how to adjust privacy settings and parental controls.
-There’s even a helpline you can call to ask any questions about internet safety: 0808 8005002.
+The NSPCC has some excellent advice about how to talk to children about their use of the internet and the risks it poses.
+There’s also a helpline you can call to ask any questions about internet safety: 0808 800 5002.

 Using online tools

 As young people are so familiar with technology, it can also be useful to show them films and other resources online can help to reinforce the message.
 Here are some good ones you might wish to share with them: